jessicarobo/jessicarobo.github.io/_posts/2021-01-15-figuring-out-soundgoodizer.markdown

 ## What are Soundgoodizer and YOUWASHOCK?

 Basically, both these plugins are extremely limited versions of the mastering plugin [Maximus](https://www.image-line.com/fl-studio-learning/fl-studio-online-manual/html/plugins/Maximus.htm) from FL Studio.
-Instead of having full control over Maximus, you're given 4 presets and a single knob to control the amount of "soundgoodizing" (this is actually just a wet/dry so you can have easy NY compression).
-The lucky thing here is the 4 presets (A,B,C,D) are available in Maximus, so we can see exactly how they work with a copy of FL Studio.
+Instead of having full control over Maximus, you're given 4 presets and a single knob to control the amount of "soundgoodizing."
+The lucky thing here is that the 4 presets (A,B,C,D) are available in Maximus, so we can see exactly how the presets work with a demo of FL Studio.

 But first, let me try to figure out what Maximus even does.